dafrina/ezform/readme.md

 Checks if a date was entered correctly

+### fileValidator

+Checks if a file was selected on a `FieldFile` component.
+Please note that this validator only checks if a file is selected, but not if the filetype or size is invalid.
+You need to implement your own validator to handle these cases.

-Currently, you can only pass one validator function to a `Field` component.
+> Currently, you can only pass one validator function to a `Field` component.
 If you wish to combine validators, you can simply make a new validator function and call the default validators (or custom ones!) yourself to mix and match.

 ## Components